MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-analytics-overview.md

 ## Ad-hoc analysis of manufacturing data

-Sometimes, you just need to check whether the numbers add up correctly, or quickly confirm a figure.
+Sometimes you just need to check whether the numbers add up correctly, or quickly confirm a figure.
 The following features are great for ad-hoc analyses:

 - Data analysis on ledger list pages
 - Open in Excel